 All of this raises questions… Could RPG books reconsider how game fluff is presented?
 Setting the rate per word is encouraging writers to do what, exactly?
 Where should money be spent when it comes to writing?
 Is a publisher happy paying $8, $9, or $10 per hour (or should they be)?
 Is a by-the-word rate a good way to structure a pay scale?
 Can our industry support rates at a higher scale?
 What needs to give if not?
 Is setting rates at x point encouraging a style or approach to writing, or discouraging another?
 Can our industry support freelance writers as professionals, and not treat it just as a hobby undertaking?

 All of these and many more even better questions are relevant and important.
 They are not questions I have answers to however, thoughts perhaps, opinions maybe, but no answers.
 If you managed to read to the end, and you have any questions, thoughts, or opinions, I’d be keen to hear them, and will try and work them into follow up posts in the future.
-Email me at email@example.com, or find my on Twitter @caradocp.
+Email me at firstname.lastname@example.org, or find my on Twitter @caradocp.
 If you’re a freelance writer in the industry starting out, I hope this provides you with some information and areas for consideration.
-If you enjoyed or found this interesting in any way, feel free to head to the downloads page on this site, where you’ll find links to the the micro-rpgs I have released!
-Or consider supporting me on Patreon!
+If you enjoyed or found this interesting in any way, feel free to head to the Caradoc Games shop to find the games I have released!

 One chapter closes, another one opens… Well, not quite closes, but one chapter submitted, and I hope it is written well enough that I don’t need to revisit it, much….
 This is the perpetual battle for someone who works as a freelance writer and gets paid by the word: the piece is done, it is submitted, please don’t let there be many edits!